1. Vacuum Plating

 Process Cost

-Microarc oxidation has high arc starting voltage, high current density, low current efficiency, large energy consumption, and high processing cost, which limits the wide application of this technology.
+The application of microarc oxidation is limited due to its high arc starting voltage, high current density, low current efficiency, large energy consumption, and high processing cost.

 Impact on the Environment